Apple Rootstock

 For rootstocks that aren't entirely reliant on staking, planting deep can help stabilize the tree, but the graft union should be at least 2 to 4 inches above the soil to ensure that the scionwood does not root.
 This can also be done to rootstocks that are prone to burr knots, since they do not form underground.
 Overall, planting deep is a practice that seems to work fairly well with apples, provided the soil isn't too heavy or wet, but it should not be done to species that are more sensitive or difficult to root, since roots need oxygen and excess moisture can deteriorate the wood.

 Many of these low vigor rootstocks come from the relatively new Geneva series, and they often share a number of positive traits, such as resistance to fireblight, crown rot, woolly aphid, and latent viruses.
 They also have the fairly unique attribute of resisting the negative effects of replant disease, but this is only needed if you plan on planting an apple tree in a location that recently had one.
 Furthermore, Geneva rootstocks are quite precocious, resist burr knot formation, and are less likely to sucker than some of the older selections, but a number of them may form weak unions when bark grafting is used.
-In fact, they are occasionally mentioned for creating trees that are less likely to survive, as if they were more fragile in some other way, than those grafted to selections that have been around for a longer duration, so if you don't require additional pest and disease resistance, and if none of their other advantages catch your eye, then you might be better off with something else.
+In fact, they are occasionally mentioned for creating trees that are less likely to survive, as if they are more fragile in some unknown way, than those grafted to selections that have been around for a longer duration, so if you don't require additional pest and disease resistance, and if none of their other advantages catch your eye, then you might be better off with something else.

 Standard: Antonovka, Dolgo, and Ranekta